Preserving Expert-Level Privacy in Offline Reinforcement Learning: PRELIMINARIES

 A key concern in offline RL is that the state-action distribution encountered in the offline data to learn a policy $\pi$ might significantly differ from that encountered upon actually executing $\pi$ in the MDP.
-There is a host of existing offline RL methods that address this challenge in different ways (see e.g.~\citep{kumar2019stabilizing, fujimoto2019off, kumar2020conservative, cheng2022adversarially}).
-We use CQL~\citep{kumar2020conservative} as our offline RL method due to its strong performance across a variety of tasks in prior evaluations.
+There is a host of existing offline RL methods that address this challenge in different ways ~\citep{kumar2019stabilizing, fujimoto2019off, kumar2020conservative, cheng2022adversarially}.
+We use BCQ~\citep{fujimoto2019off} and CQL~\citep{kumar2020conservative} as our offline RL methods due to their strong performance across a variety of tasks in prior evaluations and popularity in existing offline RL literature..

 We consider a scenario where the dataset contains demonstrations collected from a number of different behavioural policies or experts with varying degrees of optimality.
 We denote the set of behaviour policies by $\Pi = \{\pi_1, \dots, \pi_m\}$.
-Note that a requirement of expert-level privacy, which we build towards next, can be in tension with the rewards our learned policy can attain.
-For instance, if most experts are similar, and one which disagrees from them obtains a very high-reward, then there is an inevitable tradeoff between expert-level privacy and utility.
+Imposing the constrain of expert-level privacy can conflict with the rewards attainable by the learned policy.
+For example, if most experts are similar but a single, high-reward expert diverges from them, an inherent tradeoff arises between expert-level privacy and utility.
+We only consider the privatization of the expert policies (the chosen actions).
+Thus, information about the environmnent dynamics such as the transition kernel and reward function are not protected under our proposed algorithm.